-The sword and balance were yet to be given by the royal 'Slanderer,' to the daring advocate who, in the fearless discharge of duty, had so designated him.
+royal "Slanderer," to the daring advocate who, in the fearless discharge of duty, had so designated him.

-Denman was re-elected for Nottingham as a matter of mere form and without the shadow of an opposition, but in the course of his address to the electors he had made some remarks on the famous question of the Duke of Newcastle, then in everybody's mouth, regarding his borough of Newark, 'Have I not the right to do what I like with my own?' which induced that sapient wearer of the strawberry leaves to bring, on December 3, 1830, a formal complaint against His Majesty's Attorney-General in the House of Lords.
+Denman was re-elected for Nottingham as a matter of mere form and without the shadow of an opposition, but in the course of his address to the electors he had made some remarks on the famous question of the Duke of Newcastle, then in everybody's mouth, regarding his borough of Newark, "Have I not the right to do what I like with my own?" which induced that sapient wearer of the strawberry leaves to bring, on December 3, 1830, a formal complaint against His Majesty's Attorney-General in the House of Lords.

-According to the report in the 'Morning Chronicle,' on which the Duke relied, the Attorney-General had said, 'I shall use my utmost efforts against the borough mongers.
-And I freely declare to you that the power which has called forth from a certain nobleman the scandalous and wicked interrogatory, "Is it not lawful for me to do what I like with my own?" ought to be abolished by the law of the land.'
+According to the report in the "Morning Chronicle," on which the Duke relied, the Attorney-General had said, "I shall use my utmost efforts against the borough mongers.
+And I freely declare to you that the power which has called forth from a certain nobleman the scandalous and wicked interrogatory, 'Is it not lawful for me to do what I like with my own?' ought to be abolished by the law of the land."

-Brougham having taken upon himself to explain, on Denman's assurance to that effect, that the two italicised epithets had been misreported, the subject dropped with no other result than that of making his grace of Newcastle a more conspicuous object of public dislike and ridicule than he was before.
-9
+Brougham having taken upon himself to explain, on Denman's assurance to that effect, that the two italicized epithets had been misreported, the subject dropped with no other result than that of making his grace of Newcastle a more conspicuous object of public dislike and ridicule than he was before.'

 Denman's appointment as Attorney-General was the most popular that could possibly have been made.
-His high and honourable character, his engaging social qualities, and the general sense that was entertained of his having long been the victim of injustice and exclusion simply on account of his fearless discharge of duty, all contributed to this.
+His high and honorable character, his engaging social qualities, and the general sense that was entertained of his having long been the victim of injustice and exclusion simply on account of his fearless discharge of duty, all contributed to this.

-From among the many letters of congratulation which he received on his promotion, the following, from one of his old Eton and Cambridge friends
+From among the many letters of congratulation which he received on his promotion, the following, from one of his old Eton and Cambridge friends, Pepys, a very moderate Liberal, if a Liberal at all, has been selected for insertion here, as showing that the satisfaction felt at his appointment was by no means confined to the members of his own party:

 Hansard, Parl.
 Deb., third series, vol. i. p.
 750-760, House of Lords.
+Not Charles Christopher Pepys, afterwards Lord Cottenham, but William Willes Pepys, brother of the future Chancellor.